erapade/PowerBI-visuals/Tutorial/SubmissionCommonProblems.md

 7. __Version of the visual is not increased after update__
 8. __The GUID of the visual is changed even if the visual is already published__ The GUID of the visual can be found in package.json, css and js files of the package
+9. __Power Desktop BI usage the old code when an updated package is loaded__ For the Power BI Desktop to use the new updated code if/while debugging/verifying using a package file, the `"guid":` parameter in the `package.json` file needs to be updated.
+If the same GUID is used, the new code will not be executed.
+When releasing the code to the main master branch, the guid can/shall be the same.
+Please note that the recomended way to debugg the code is to use the Developer Visual in the Power BI Service and use the `pbiviz start` command to build